vedantvakharia/Jarvis/source/content/CIEF/CIEF Overview.md

 - Complex negotiation between the cultures of metropolitan centre and colonial periphery

 Unlike earlier Indian English writers of the 19th century, their work was not considered derivative.
 Instead, they drew inspiration from India's narrative traditions while being shaped by modern literary and political thought from abroad.
 Their writings were situated between the distinct cultural worlds of India and England, as well as Indian languages and English.
 These authors undertook a complex negotiation between the cultures of the metropolitan center and the colonial periphery.
 They are recognized for laying the foundation for contemporary Indian writing in English through their experimentation with social realism, cultural hybridity, and linguistic innovation.

-A crucial factor in the visibility of Mulk Raj Anand, R.K.
-Narayan, and Raja Rao was that their books were endorsed by prominent British novelists like E.M.
-Forster and Graham Greene.

 ### Historical Context
 - **Indian Nationalism -** Influenced by Gandhi's leadership, events like the Civil Disobedience Movement, the Dandi March, and later the Quit India Movement shaped cultural and literary expressions.
 - **Cosmopolitan Influence -** Many writers, including Mulk Raj Anand, Raja Rao, and Bhabani Bhattacharya, spent time in Europe, leading to cultural hybridity in their work.